Bachelor of Science in Interior Design

 Exception: Students in the Three-Year Accelerated Curriculum must pass IDSN2038a and IDSN2038b and five of the following six courses with grades of "C" or above: IDSN1023, IDSN2015, IDSN2037, IDSN2044, IDSN2045, and IDSN3040.

-Students may advance to IDSN3028a Interior Design III only after successfully completing the Conclusive Review process.
-Conclusive Review results in one of three decisions:
+Students may advance to IDSN3028a Interior Design III only after successfully completing the Sophomore Review process.
+Sophomore Review results in one of three decisions:

 Students must earn a grade of "C" or above in all interior design major requirements to fulfill prerequisites and graduation requirements.
 Grades below a "C" may delay participation in portfolio reviews and advancement in the curriculum.